maximilienGilet/notification-bundle/README.md

 - Easy setup
 - No bloated dependencies (little requirements)

-Notice: only Doctrine ORM is supported for now
+Notice: Only Doctrine ORM is supported for now.

+## Installation & usage

+Everything you need is in the [documentation](Resources/doc/index.rst) !

+## Translations

+For now this bundle is only translated to de, en, es, fr, it.

+Help me improve this by submitting your translations.

-## Current status
+## Community

-__1.0 Beta roadmap :__

-- Basic Symfony bundle declaration : 100%
-- Model (Entities) : 100%
-- DependencyInjection : 100%
-- Manager : 100%
-- Controller : 100%
-- Twig Extensions : 100%
-- Views : 100%
-- Translations : 100% - ( de, en, es, fr, it ) (ask for more)
-- Testing : 20%
-- Documentation : 100%
+You can help make this bundle better by contributing (every pull request will be considered) or submitting an issue.

+Enjoy and share if you like it.

 ## Licence
 MIT